suhaibfida/Kathe-Bathe/README.md

 - Uses BF16 inference
 - Does not use 4-bit `bitsandbytes` quantization
 - Uses PEFT for loading the QLoRA adapter
+- Uses Hugging Face Hub for downloading the submitted inference script and model resources

 ---